Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2023 shows Bahrs Scrub's median income among taxpayers is $69,895, with an average of $78,141.
-Nationally, these figures are very high compared to Greater Brisbane's median of $58,236 and average of $72,799.
-By September 2025, current estimates based on Wage Price Index growth suggest the median income will be approximately $76,822 and the average around $85,885.
-According to the 2021 Census, incomes in Bahrs Scrub cluster around the 74th percentile nationally.
-The earnings band of $1,500 - 2,999 captures 46.9% of the community (3,417 individuals), which aligns with broader metropolitan trends at 33.3%.
-High housing costs consume 17.9% of income, but strong earnings place disposable income at the 68th percentile nationally.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows Bahrs Scrub had a median income of $69,895 and an average of $78,141 among taxpayers.
+Nationally, these figures are high compared to Greater Brisbane's median of $58,236 and average of $72,799.
+Based on Wage Price Index growth since financial year 2023, current estimates for Bahrs Scrub would be approximately $76,822 (median) and $85,885 (average) as of September 2025.
+The 2021 Census reveals household, family and personal incomes in Bahrs Scrub cluster around the 74th percentile nationally.
+Income analysis shows 46.9% of the population fall within the $1,500 - 2,999 income range, consistent with broader trends across the surrounding region showing 33.3% in the same category.
+High housing costs consume 17.9% of income, placing disposable income at the 68th percentile nationally.
 The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income